mitch344/Pixel-Guide/README.md

 ### Why Rooting
 So recently I bought a Razer Kishi V2 mobile controller for my Pixel.
 I've been playing games on it but I've been wanting to play some games that are restricted to Nvidia Tegra devices.
-To get around this I would need to Root my phone so I can bypass this limitaions and install these apps which are not authorized to run on my pixel device which is running a tensor chip.
+To get around this I would need to Root my phone so I can spoof my GPU vendor and install these apps which are not authorized to run on my pixel device which is running a tensor chip.
 There are a million other reasons to root as well but, I won't get into that.

 ### Instructions